Olav Haug: The ‘Compresin’ Technique

 In the early 1950s the a new technology called compresin was available for furniture manufacturers.
 The technique consisted of making sheets of wood by pressing glued wood veneer under extremely high pressure.
 This technique was the predecessor to the more famous respatex board making.

 Elverum Mobel & Trevarefabrikk was quick to adopt the technique and engaged Arne Jon Jutrem to decorate the table surface.
 Jutrem was then a well-known modern artglass artist working for Hadeland Glassverk.
 He made at least three different artworks to be used as top decoration.
 The decorations are now regarded as outstanding pieces of Norwegian mid century decorative design.
 Elverum Mobel & Trevarefabrikk's adventure with the compresin technique never became a commercially viable product and they ended production not long after they hit the market.
 But Jutrem’s decorative design for the boards are regarded as important items of Norwegian mid century design and they are highly sought after works of modern art by one of Norway's most famous modern designers.

 Haug went to become a sales manager for Elverum Mobel & Trevarefabrikk and head of development and design.
 By that time he bore the responsibility for the entire factory.
 As sales manager, Haug attended every sales exhibition at the furniture fares in Denmark, Germany and Norway.
 Working actively to drive sales through as many channels as he could to secure employment for his colleagues, he worked closely with his friend Adolf Relling, a partner in the design firm Rastad & Relling, to offer the Bastian chair to large assembly halls and public institutions with great success.
-Buyers were the Norwegian Student Union, Nannestad Municipality, Municipality of Oslo the city Architect Office, and Oslo Cathedral Nursing home amongst others.
+Buyers were the Norwegian Student Union, Nannestad Municipality, Oslo Municipality (city Architect Office), and Oslo Cathedral Nursing home amongst others.